oh lay- I can't speak for Marisa, but I've read the bill several times. No need for all the exclamation marks.

 As Pat Young pointed out in another comment, how many supporters/opponents of the health reform package actually read that bill?

-- longislandwins (author) - Public Support for Ariz.
+That's why we need journalists and legislative policy experts: to read, research, and distill info for the public. - longislandwins (author) - Public Support for Ariz.
 Immigration Law Traced to Fear-Based Advertising : Long Island Wins (blog)

 ---